Group Testing: An Information Theory Perspective: Applications of group testing

 Often we do not need to estimate the defective set itself, but rather wish to efficiently estimate the proportion of defective items.
 This may be because we have no need to distinguish individuals (for example, when dealing with insects \cite{thompson,walter}), or wish to preserve confidentiality of individuals (for example, monitoring prevalence of diseases).
 References \cite{chen9, sobel3, swallow} were early works showing that group testing offers an efficient way to estimate the proportion of defectives, particularly when defectivity is rare.
 This testing paradigm continues to be used in recent medical research, where pooling can provide significant reductions in the cost of DNA testing -- see for example \cite{khan}, \cite{tilghman}.

 Specific applications are found in works such as \cite{katholi,swallow,thompson,walter}, in which the proportion of insects carrying a disease is estimated; and in \cite{gastwirth,tu}, in which the proportion of the population with HIV/AIDS is estimated while preserving individual privacy.
 Many of these protocols require nonadaptive testing, since tests may be time-consuming -- for example, one may need to place a group of possibly infected insects with a plant, and wait to see if the plant becomes infected.
-A recent paper \cite{falahatgar} gives a detailed analysis of an adaptive algorithm that estimates the number of defectives.
 We review the question of counting defectives using group testing in more detail in Section \ref{sec:universal}.

 \paragraph{Other biological applications}